 As local counsel, FeganScott filed a proposed national class-action lawsuit on behalf of a class persons seeking to recoup tuition and fees students were charged during the spring semester at Loyola University Chicago amid coronavirus-related school closures.
 The suit claimed that the university withheld refunds despite allegedly receiving more than $10 million in government aid.

-According to the suit, the university hasn’t held any in-person classes since March 12, and students have been forced into online classes that are merely a “shadow” of the in-person instruction students and families paid for.
-Although Loyola has offered some partial refunds for room and board charges, it has refused to issue refunds for tuition and most other fees.
+According to the suit, the university hadn’t held any in-person classes since March 12, and students had been forced into online classes were merely a “shadow” of the in-person instruction students and families paid for.
+Although Loyola offered some partial refunds for room and board charges, it refused to issue refunds for tuition and most other fees.

-The suit also notes that class members paid to access buildings, facilities and technology, all of which they could not utilize in the abrupt shift to online learning.
+The suit also noted that class members paid to access buildings, facilities and technology, all of which they could not utilize in the abrupt shift to online learning.

-The lawsuit seeks to represent seeks to represent all persons who paid tuition and mandatory fees and other costs to Loyola for an in-person class or classes to be conducted during the spring 2020 semester and who didn’t receive the “in-person education for which they paid.”
+The lawsuit sought to represent all persons who paid tuition and mandatory fees and other costs to Loyola for an in-person class or classes to be conducted during the spring 2020 semester and who didn’t receive the “in-person education for which they paid.”